 Junior Research Fellows at the Kierkegaard Summer Institute

-Junior Research Fellows at the Kierkegaard Summer Institute join a structured program that fosters advanced research skills, best practices in self-guided study, close reading of primary and secondary texts, and opportunities for peer-based learning.
-Participants are upper-level undergraduates (rising juniors and seniors), recent college grads, and early-stage graduate students from around the world.
-Activities include classroom instruction, small reading groups, lectures and workshops, independent research, and production of research outputs.
-The fellowship includes access to the Kierkegaard Library’s unique collection of resources and paid housing on the beautiful St. Olaf campus.
+Junior Research Fellows at the Kierkegaard Summer Institute participate in a structured program designed to develop advanced research skills through close reading, guided independent study, and peer collaboration.
+Participants include upper-level undergraduates, recent college graduates, and early-stage graduate students from around the world.
+The program combines seminars, small reading groups, lectures, workshops, and independent research.
+Fellows also have access to the Kierkegaard Library’s unique collections and are housed on the beautiful St. Olaf campus.

 Expectations